 To assess traffic operations, we used a combination of historical traffic count data collected annually, future traffic forecasts from the RPA's 2050 Regional Transportation Plan, and general Level of Service (LOS) criteria.
 This approach allowed us to pinpoint current capacity constraints and anticipate areas likely to face similar issues as the County grows.
-Within Area 12, no roadways were identified as capacity-constrained under existing traffic conditions, and projected conditions did not suggest the need for capacity improvements.
+Roadway segments already at or nearing capacity were flagged for inclusion in the improvement list to address these pressing needs.